btorreskunai/Kunai-handbook/2. Policies & Procedures/J. Performance Management & Performance Reviews.md

 In our short history we have not had to deal with any severe disciplinary cases, but our employment framework is set in such a way that immediate dismissal could be triggered.
 We hope to never have to use this.

+# Performance Reviews

-#Kunai’s annual performance review process has been designed to provide a vital link between the organization’s Business Plan, its vision and guiding principles, and individual staff members.
+Kunai’s bi-annual performance review process has been designed to provide a vital link between the organization’s Business Plan, its vision and guiding principles, and individual staff members.
 It is also designed to ensure that goals and objectives flow from the top of the organization to the personal objectives of each individual.
 It is integral to fostering an engaged and productive workforce, recognizing and rewarding good performance, and managing underperformance.

 This policy applies to all full-time paid employees.
 The purpose of this policy is to ensure that a consistent approach is followed for conducting annual performance reviews and that job-related skills and knowledge, as well as employee competencies and behaviors, are evaluated and compared against set standards and business objectives.